chinamike65/hugo-tuolesi/content/book6/book6en.md

 105

 6. Not disturbed by demons

 After taking refuge, you will not be hindered by ghosts and demons.

 If you think about the four refuges, they will run away, and the merits of the four refuges are very extraordinary.

-Among the Four Refugees, one sentence of taking refuge in the guru means taking refuge in the lineage guru of all dynasties, starting with Buddha Shakyamuni, up to one's own root guru.
+Among the Four Refuges, one sentence of taking refuge in the guru means taking refuge in the lineage guru of all dynasties, starting with Buddha Shakyamuni, up to one's own root guru.

 For example, in our lineage, from Buddha Shakyamuni to the present, there are a total of forty-six generations.
-One sentence of taking refuge in the guru means taking refuge in forty-six teachers including Buddha Shakyamuni.
-Including many Buddhas and Bodhisattvas.
+One sentence of taking refuge in the guru means taking refuge in forty-six teachers including Buddha Shakyamuni and including many Buddhas and Bodhisattvas.

-Taking refuge in a Buddha does not mean taking refuge in one or two Buddhas, but taking refuge in all the Buddhas in the ten directions and three times, including a certain Buddha who has a deep relationship with ourselves.
+Taking refuge in a Buddha does not mean taking refuge in one or two Buddhas, but taking refuge in all the Buddhas in the ten directions and the three times, including a certain Buddha who has a deep relationship with ourselves.

 Taking refuge in the Dharma means taking refuge in 84,000 dharmas, including all the teachings and dharmas handed down by Buddha Shakyamuni.

-Taking refuge as a monk means taking refuge in all the bodhisattvas and arahants from one place to ten places, as well as the transcendent Dharma protectors, which naturally include the bodhisattvas and Dharma protectors who have a special predestined relationship with us.
+Taking refuge in the Sangha means taking refuge in all the bodhisattvas and arahants from the first bhumi to tenth bhumi, as well as the transcendent Dharma protectors, which naturally include the bodhisattvas and Dharma protectors who have a special predestined relationship with us.

-As soon as we recite the Four Refugees, the Three Jewels will come to rescue us.
+As soon as we recite the Four Refuges, the Three Jewels will come to rescue us.
 Those Buddhas, Bodhisattvas and Dharma protectors who are related to us will come in an instant because of their karma.

 So, after taking refuge, you will be protected by all these gurus, Buddhas, Bodhisattvas, and Dharma protectors, and you will not suffer any harm.

 Seven, wish

 Doing things is easy to succeed, and any wish will be easy to achieve.

 After taking refuge, if you always sincerely respect the Three Jewels and ask for their blessings, you can easily succeed in doing things.

-Although the degree of confidence is different, the blessings produced are also different, but the blessings will gradually increase, and doing things will become easier and easier, so the biggest way to accumulate blessings is to recite the four refuges.
+Although the degree of confidence is different, the blessings produced are also different, but the blessings will gradually increase, and doing things will become easier and easier, so the biggest way to accumulate merit is to recite the four refuges.

 The Buddha said in the Great Game Sutra:

+---

 Blessed people do everything.

+---

-The previous life of Venerable Milarepa, the Kadampa Dade Yogi Chachi also said: If you have a normal heart of taking refuge, you will first be rewarded in this life, and everything will be accomplished, and then at the end of your life, you will obtain auspicious blessings. sign.
+The previous life of Venerable Milarepa, the Kadampa Dade Yogi Chachi also said: If you have a normal heart of taking refuge, you will first be rewarded in this life, and everything will be accomplished, and then at the end of your life, you will obtain auspicious signs of merit.

 8. Quick Achievements

 107

 Before taking refuge, all aspects of practice are much worse than after taking refuge.